Robert E Lee Award

 • Branch of service of the cadet’s JROTC/ROTC program (Army, Navy, Air Force, etc)

 • College / High School (school name and city) of the cadet to be honored,

 • The name and return address of the presenter.

 • Forward the award information and fee to the Leadership Awards POC at least five weeks prior to the presentation ceremony.

 • When the presenter receives the certificate, it should be reviewed by the nominating advisor for completeness and accuracy, allowing enough time for any needed corrections.

 Form of Award: The award consists of a certificate and ribbon bar.
 In addition, the presenting Camp may wish to include an appropriate gift, such as the book, Robert E. Lee on Leadership: Executive Lessons in Character, Courage and Vision, by H.W.
 Crocker III.
 This book may be purchased from the SCV General Headquarters on-line store.

-POC and Cost of Award: POC: Lee Lance; firstname.lastname@example.org; 979-485-5198.
+POC and Cost of Award: POC: Lee Lance; email@example.com; 979-485-5198.
 There is a $15.00 fee to cover costs of the certificate, ribbon bar, and mailing, which will be borne by the presenting Camp.
-Make checks payable to Lee Roy Lance in order to consolidate funds and forward as a single check to TxDiv Treasurer.
+Make checks payable to “LEE ROY LANCE” and mail to 3004 POSITANO LOOP, BRYAN, TX 77808; Compatriot Lance will eDeposit checks, retain costs of packaging and shipping, then deposit remaining funds with TxDiv Treasurer.

 Presentation: The award should be presented in an appropriate ceremony by the nominating SCV Camp Commander or a Brigade officer.